River Rother, West Sussex: Source to Midhurst

 Continuing eastwards, the river is crossed by Iping Bridge at Iping, a narrow stone bridge with five arches dating from the seventeenth century.
 To the west of the bridge is the site of Iping watermill.
 A mill was recorded there in the Domesday survey, completed in 1086.
 By 1665, there were the remains of a fulling mill at the site, and a wheat-mill and malt-mill, both part of the same building.
 It became a paper mill in the eighteenth century, and continued to operate until it was destroyed by fire in 1930.
 At Stedham, part of the civil parish of Stedham with Iping, Stedham Lane crosses the river on a stone bridge with six segmental arches.
 Five of them date from the seventeenth century, with one later addition.
 The river then makes a large loop to the north, where Stedham Mill was situated.
 The mill building has been demolished, but the mill house is a listed structure.
-After the loop, Woolbeding Bridge, on the northern Edge of Midhurst, dates from the fifteenth or sixteenth centuries.
-It has four segmental arches, was restored in 1919, and is a grade II* listed structure.
+After the loop, Woolbeding Bridge, on the western approach to Midhurst, dates from the fifteenth or sixteenth centuries; it has four segmental arches, was restored in 1919, and is a grade II* listed structure.